 - Click on the Page to place your Text Control.

 - Now edit the Text Analysis - Search R code to reference the text control.
-Select the search output and access the R code via the object inspector > Show Advanced Options > R Code > Edit Code.
+Select the search output and access the R code via Properties

 Formatting text data

-The feature is built to search one single variable/list of data, but sometimes you may have multiple variables you want to search at once.
+The feature is built to search for a single variable/list of data, but sometimes you may have multiple variables you want to search at once.
 You can reformat your text into one variable/list to use in the tool.
-There are a couple of ways to do this depending on what you need.
+There are a couple of ways to do this, depending on what you need.

 To create a new variable in the data set that concatenates the text together

-Create a new JavaScript text variable, and then in the Code Editor paste and modify the following code:
+Create a new JavaScript text variable, and then in the Code panel, paste and modify the following code:

 //change textVar1, textVar2 etc to the Names of your text variables